Economy of New Zealand: "Rock star" economy

-2020–22 recession
+COVID-19 pandemic and recession (2020–22)

 New Zealand recorded its first case of COVID-19 on 28 February 2020.
-In response to the pandemic, the country closed its borders to everyone except New Zealand citizens and residents on 19 March, and went into full (Level 4) lockdown from 26 March to 27 April, followed by a partial (Level 3) lockdown from 28 April to 13 May.
+In response to the pandemic, the country closed its borders to everyone except New Zealand citizens and residents on 19 March, and went into full lockdown from 26 March to 27 April, followed by a partial lockdown from 28 April to 13 May.

 The border closure combined with the lockdowns saw the retail, accommodation, hospitality, and transport sectors experiencing major declines.
 On 17 September 2020, New Zealand officially entered a recession, with the country's gross domestic product retracting by 12.2% in the June quarter.
 The GDP rebounded 14% in the September quarter to leave a 2.2% year-on-year retraction.

 After successfully containing the virus, the New Zealand economy had sharp growth in what is known as a V-shaped recovery and ended the year with an overall economic expansion of 0.4%, better than the predicted 1.7% contraction.
 Unemployment also dropped to 4.9% in December 2020, down from a peak Covid effected rate of 5.3% in September.

+Restrictions returned in late 2021 after COVID-19 was again present in New Zealand and continued until late 2023.

 By 23 September 2021, the Restaurant Association's Chief executive Marisa Bidois estimated that about 1,000 hospitality businesses nationwide had been forced to close as a result of the COVID-19 pandemic, leading to the loss of 13,000 jobs.
 In response, the Association lobbied the Government for Government for continued wage subsidies and incentives to boost customer rates.
 On 13 November 2021, the Bay of Plenty Times reported that 26,774 companies had been liquidated during the first eight months of 2021.